mark/Bloxley-Tutorials/2 - Tilox/tutorial.md

 ![Floor falling away]()

 However, you'll soon find one more problem: undo.
 Yes, when you undo a step, the floor tile won't reappear.
 That's because we're still using the default undo animation.
-We need to fix that.
-Insert the following code into `TiloxPatchController`:
+We need to replace that.
+Insert the following method into `TiloxPatchController`:

     override public function animateUndoPatchChange(patch:BXPatch, action:BXPatchChangeAction) {
         var layer = (spriteForPatch(patch) as BXCompositeSprite).layer(1);